‘We are minutes away from death’: Gaza’s al-Shifa Hospital under attack

 Thousands of people who have lost their homes in Israel’s continuing bombardment are also living in the hospital corridors and courtyard.

 Israel claims al-Shifa provides cover for a Hamas command centre, an accusation the hospital’s director has rejected as “utter lies”.
-Hamas also rejects the claims, saying the facility is sheltering more than 40,000 displaced people.
+Hamas also rejects the claims.

-Al Jazeera’s diplomatic correspondent James Bays said that none of the doctors or staff have reported seeing Hamas members in the hospital for years.

-Bays added that the United Nations High Commissioner for Human Rights, Volker Turk, who is visiting the region, has said that even if there was such conduct by the Palestinian armed group below the hospital, Israel has an obligation to ensure that civilians are spared and the principles of human rights are respected.
-Failure to do so would be a contravention of the laws of war.
+United Nations High Commissioner for Human Rights Volker Turk, who is visiting the region, has said any armed group that uses civilian infrastructure to shield itself is contravening the laws of war.
+However, he added: “But such conduct by Palestinian armed groups does not absolve Israel of its obligation to ensure that civilians are spared … Failure to do so is also in contravention of the laws of war – with devastating impact on civilians.”

-“So that’s the top human rights official saying that targeting a hospital is a war crime,” Bays noted.
+Al Jazeera’s diplomatic correspondent James Bays noted that none of the doctors or staff at al-Shifa has reported seeing Hamas members in the hospital for years.

 ‘We cannot bury our dead’

-Doctors Without Borders, also known by its French name Medecins Sans Frontieres or MSF, supplied al-Shifa with the medicines and equipment that it still has in its stock.
+MSF supplied al-Shifa with the medicines and equipment that it still has in its stock.
 Early on Saturday, the NGO posted on X that it was unable to contact its staff inside the hospital and was “extremely concerned” about the patients and medics.

-Fabrizio Carboni, the Red Cross’s Regional Director for Near and Middle East, said the information coming out of al-Shifa was “distressing”, adding that the thousands of people in the compound “need to be protected in line with the laws of war”.
+Fabrizio Carboni, the Red Cross’s regional director for Near and Middle East, said the information coming out of al-Shifa was “distressing”, adding that the thousands of people in the compound “need to be protected in line with the laws of war”.

-Speaking from inside the hospital on Saturday, deputy health minister in Gaza, Monir al-Bashr, said that people were being forced to dig with their hands in order to bury bodies within the hospital compound.
+Speaking from inside the hospital on Saturday, Monir al-Bashr, also a deputy health minister in Gaza, said that people were being forced to dig with their hands to bury bodies within the hospital compound.

 “We are surrounded, we cannot bury our dead.
 We are going to create a mass grave within the hospital compound,” he told Al Jazeera,